Internal Audit Jobs in USA with Visa Sponsorship

 Which visa types are most commonly used for internal audit roles?

-The H-1B is the most common visa for internal audit positions at U.S. employers.
+The H-1B visa is the most common visa for internal audit positions at U.S. employers.
 Australian citizens have access to the E-3 visa, which covers the same specialty occupation standard without a lottery.
-Canadians and Mexicans may qualify under TN status in the accounting professional category, depending on the specific job duties.
+Canadians and Mexicans may qualify under TN visa status in the accounting professional category, depending on the specific job duties.

 Do employers in banking and finance regularly sponsor internal auditors?